PrincetonUniversity/lucid/readme.md

 Diffs: []
 ```
 The tests should complete quickly (well under a minute to finish all of them).
 If either the Errors or Diffs list doesn't match the above output, then something went wrong.
+* Windows bugs and workarounds: Ideally, use a Mac running Big Sur 11.5.2.
+If you insist on using Windows 10, the following tips may be helpful for dealing with bugs in the VM.
+We have not testing the artifact on any other OS.
+ * If you get strange error after building the artifact once and running a `make ...` command, try deleting the `_build/` directory on the _host_ machine (not from inside the VM), and try again.
+ * If this fails, but the `dpt` binary was previously built successfully and still exists, you can run the testing script yourself (test/runtests.py for `make test` or test/aec_evaluate.py for `make evaluate`)
+ * Otherwise, you may have to begin the instructions from scratch: exit the VM, run `vagrant destroy` to shut it down, and run `vagrant box remove lucid` to finish cleaning up.
+Then unpack the zip file again and start from the beginning.

 ## Claims in the paper:
 Our paper makes two types of claims: claims that we support certain language features (page 2), and claims about